nix-community/nixvim/README.md

 gruvbox as the colorscheme, no extra configuration required!

 ## Support/Questions
 If you have any question, please use the [discussions page](https://github.com/pta2002/nixvim/discussions/categories/q-a)!
+Alternatively, join the Matrix channel at [#nixvim:matrix.org](https://matrix.to/#/#nixvim:matrix.org)!

 ## Installation
 ### Without flakes